PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ### 4. Testing

 We're big fans of [dogfooding](/product-engineers/dogfooding) at PostHog.
-Often, we are our own best users, but we don't have a mobile app.
+This helps us [test in production](/product-engineers/testing-in-production), find issues, and fix them before they affect users.
+We can often ship a feature early because we can test it ourselves.

-This meant that during development we relied on demo and open source apps.
-This risks creating something that doesn't work well for larger, production-quality apps.
+Unfortunately, like most analytics tools, PostHog is built for the desktop and we don't have a mobile app.
+We can't dogfood mobile replay and need to spend more time testing in development to make up for it.

-Developing a high-quality mobile replay product means relying more on our users and their feedback.
+This means relying more on demo and open source apps as well as our users and their feedback.
+If we were not careful, we would ship more bugs and build something that doesn't work well for larger, production-quality apps.

 ## How we solved these problems